PowerMeMobile/smppload/README.md

 Usage
 -----

-# send 1 message with the body "Hello there!" to localhost to standard SMPP port
+Send 1 message with the body "Hello there!" to localhost to standard SMPP port

   $ ./smppload --source 375296660002 --destination 375293332211 --body "Hello there!"

 # the above is the same as
 $ ./smppload --host 127.0.0.1 --port 2775 --bind-type trx --system_type "" --system_id user --password password --source 375296660002 --destination 375293332211 --body "Hello there!"